A/N: Ahem. This chapter became ridiculously long. It's not beta-read, so proceed at your own risk…

 "The room will remember the properties of the dummies the next time you conjure them.
 Now..."

-Snape was suddenly there, tilting his chin back to hold his gaze.
+Snape was suddenly close, tilting his chin back to hold his gaze.
 He wanted to jump away but the grip only tightened.
 The man's black eyes seared into him, and by then it was too late-

 In the memory that sprung up he woke in front of a fire, a large snake in his lap and a Dark Lord across from him.
 Snape watched his exchange with Voldemort, then extracted himself.
 Harry didn't miss the flinch before Snape's face smoothed out.